 The IRS Annual Filing Season Program (AFSP) is a voluntary program for tax return preparers.
 It aims to recognize the efforts of non-credentialed return preparers who aspire to a higher level of professionalism.
 By achieving this AFSP Record of Completion, though not required by the IRS, you will have the privilege of having your name listed on the IRS Federal Directory of Tax Preparers if you choose to.

 This course is not designed for Enrolled Agents.
-If you are an enrolled agent and purchased this course, please contact us so we can exchange this course for you.
+If you are an enrolled agent and purchased this course, please contact us so we can refund or exchange this course for you.